 As a group or in small groups, carefully record all the assets and challenges your group has internally (meaning, within your advocacy coalition not within your geographical setting or individual organization).
-Consider the assets each person/ organization brings to the table and the challenges each person/ organization faces, and also consider the assets/challenges of the collective group as a whole.
+Consider the assets each person/organization brings to the table and the challenges each person/organization faces, and also consider the assets/challenges of the collective group as a whole.
 Questions to ask include

-- \Box Do we have the financial resources?
+Do we have the financial resources?

-- \Box Do we have the time?

-- □ Do we have the data to support our request?
+Do we have the data to support our request?

-- \Box Do we have the human resources?
+Do we have the human resources?